strydex/NR-bot/README.md

 - `/help` - Displays a help message with information on how to use the bot.

 ## License
-AYNT Bot is open-source software licensed under the MIT License.
+NR Bot is open-source software licensed under the MIT License.
 Feel free to use, modify, and distribute the code as per the terms of the license.